-You’ll need to consider the following things when choosing business type;
+You’ll need to consider the following things when choosing a business type:

-• The level of “structure” you are willing to deal with.
-The firm’s vulnerability to litigation.
+• The level of “structure” with which you are willing to deal with the firm’s vulnerability to litigation

-• Your need to access cash from the business for you.
+• You need to access cash from the business.

 3 Basic Forms of Business Organizations

-Generally speaking, there are three basic forms of business organizations that dominated the world.
+Generally speaking, three primary forms of business organizations dominate the world.

 • Sole Proprietorship